Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Optimal control of pH ODE systems with feed-through

 \subsubsection{Classical turnpike for the adjoint state}

 In this part, we will show that despite the input-state pair enjoys a subspace turnpike, the adjoint variable exhibits a turnpike towards the steady state zero whenever control constraints are not active.
 A central tool is the dissipativity equation \eqref{e:ODE_diss} which allows to reformulate the OCP \eqref{e:phODE_OCP} in equivalent form as follows:

-where $W$ is as in \eqref{e:Wagain}.
+where $W$ is as in \eqref{e:W}.
 In order to conclude a result for the adjoint, we shall utilize the optimality conditions which we derive for the OCP \eqref{e:phODE_OCP} following \cite[Section 4.1.2]{Liberzon2012}.
 First, we define the (optimal control) Hamiltonian

 Let $(x^\star ,u^\star )\in W^{1,1}(0,T;\mathbb{R}^n)\times L^1(0,T;\mathbb{U})$ be an optimal input-state pair for \eqref{eq:phOCP_ode_reform}.
 Then there is a function $\lambda^\star \in W^{1,1}(0,T;\mathbb{R}^n)$ and a constant $\lambda_0^\star \leq 0$ satisfying $(\lambda_0^\star ,\lambda^\star (t))\neq 0$ for all $t\in [0,T]$ such that